Salute: British Army

 Since 1917, the British Army's salute has been given with the right hand palm facing forwards with the fingers almost touching the cap or beret.
 Before 1917, for Other Ranks (i.e. not officers) the salute was given with whichever hand was furthest from the person being saluted, whether that was the right or the left.
 Officers always saluted with the right hand (as the left, in theory, would always be required to hold the scabbard of their sword).
 The salute is given to acknowledge the King's commission.
 A salute may not be given unless a soldier is wearing his regimental headdress, for example a beret, caubeen, Tam o' Shanter, Glengarry, field service cap or peaked cap.
 This does not apply to members of The Blues and Royals (RHG/1stD) The Household Cavalry who, after The Battle of Warburg were allowed to salute without headdress.
-If a soldier or officer is not wearing headdress then he or she must come to attention instead of giving/returning the salute.
+Soldiers or officers not wearing headdress must come to attention instead of giving/returning the salute.
 The subordinate salutes first and maintains the salute until the superior has responded in kind.

 There is a widespread though erroneous belief that it is statutory for "all ranks to salute a bearer of the Victoria Cross".
 There is no official requirement that appears in the official Warrant of the VC, nor in King's Regulations and Orders, but tradition dictates that this occurs and as such the Chiefs of Staff will salute a Private awarded either a VC or George Cross.

 Royal Air Force

-The custom of saluting commissioned officers relates wholly to the commission given by His Majesty the King to that officer, not the person.
-Therefore, when a subordinate airman salutes an officer, he is indirectly acknowledging His Majesty as Head of State.
+The custom of saluting commissioned officers relates wholly to the commission given by the King to that officer, not the person.
+Therefore, when a subordinate airman salutes an officer, he is indirectly acknowledging the King as Head of State.
 A salute returned by the officer is on behalf of the King.

 The RAF salute is similar to the British Army, the hand is brought upwards in a circular motion out from the body, it is stopped 1 inch (25 mm) to the rear and to the right of the right eye, the elbow and wrist are kept in line with the shoulder.
-The hand is then brought straight down back to the position of attention, this movement is completed to the timing "UP TWO-THREE DOWN".
+The hand is then brought straight down back to the position of attention, this movement is completed to the timing "UP TWO-THREE CUT".